Sepiidae/cis5210-module-8/README.md

 # Summary

-* Download and install a decent version of JDK 8.
+* Download and install working JDK 8.
 * Download and install NetBeans
 * Download a generic ZIP/TAR.GZ version of Tomcat9
 * Extract Tomcat into your home directory